OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 1. Ensure that present artifacts have unique names within their node.
 Otherwise, throw Ambiguous Artifact error.
 1. Ensure that the node of each property exists.
 Otherwise, throw Missing Property Parent error.
 1. Ensure that present properties have unique names within their node.
 Otherwise, throw Ambiguous Property error.
+1. Ensure that the container of each present type is also present.
+1. Ensure that each present container has exactly one present type.

 Since the derived service template might be further processed, e.g. by [Topology Completion](https://cs.emis.de/LNI/Proceedings/Proceedings232/247.pdf){target=_blank}[@hirmer2014automatic],